Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 Make sure you have read the [Getting Started](getting-started.md) document.

-As mentioned before, this tutorial assumes that you have already a SQL Server or an Azure SQL database that can used as playground.
+As mentioned before, this tutorial assumes that you already have a SQL Server or an Azure SQL database that can be used as playground.

 ## Get the database connection string